-We hear this a lot when talking to businesses who use Macs.
-Some push back on our recommendation to install anti-virus and implement other cyber security defences because they falsely believe that Macs cannot get viruses and malware.
+We hear this a lot when talking to businesses that use Macs.
+Some push back on our recommendation to install anti-virus and implement other cyber security defenses because they falsely believe that Macs cannot get viruses and malware.
 So why doesn’t every business exclusively use macs?

 Just last week, it came to light that a new form of malware had been discovered, targeting the Apple version of Microsoft Word.

 This particular malware comes packaged in a word document, arriving attached to a phishing email.
 When you open the document, it will warn you that it contains macros.
 If you run the macros, they will install malware.
 This is why you should never have macros enabled by default.
 Only enable them when you need to run a macro in a trusted document.